Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

 1. Close the socket doors, starting with the smaller one, followed by the bigger one.
-1. Mount the NVME drive back if removed.
+1. Mount the NVMe drive back if removed.
 1. Supply the power to the platform, and follow the procedure from the "[Stock Firmware Verification](#stock-firmware-verification)".